lizlarkin/React_Portfolio/README.md

 This project uses React, Bootstrap, and react-router-dom library.

 ## Usage:
-An app to showcase personal information and other applications/projects.
+An app to showcase personal information and other applications/projects that I've designed or contributed to.

 ## Contributing:
 This project is open to contributions.